nguyenkduywork/gearnSDK/README.md

   <tr>
     <td> Contains a button and a script to go back to the game scene </td>
     <td> Contains 4 folders: Scenes, Materials, Scripts and Resources.
 In the Resources folder contains a txt file which you can
     put your NFT addresses in.
-This acts as a database for NFTs</td>
+This acts as a database for NFTs.
+ATTENTION: The Materials folder only works if put inside the Resources folder (Line 54 FindUserErc1155.cs)</td>
   </tr>
 </Table>